paulcoghlan/public/golang.md

 ## Pointer vs. Value methods

 - Value methods can be invoked on pointers and values, but *pointer methods* can *only* be invoked on *pointers*.
-- Convention is that if one method is pointer reciever, all should be pointer recievers.
+- Convention is that if one method is pointer receiver, all should be pointer receivers.
+- Use values if:
+  - Receiver is basic type (`int`, `string`)
+  - Receiver is small array or value type with non mutable fields (e.g. `time.Time`)
+  - We don't want to mutate calling variable in method or a value type wui

 ### Copying Instances of type T